jhpyle/docassemble/_docs/playground.md

 that will be stable, install a package and share a link to the interview in that package.

+If you look at the URL available from the "Share" link, you will see that it points to the `/interview` endpoint on your server and includes an `i` parameter.
+The `i` parameter (`i` for "interview") refers to the name of your YAML file.
+It will be something like `docassemble.playground1:myinterview.yml` where `1` is your user ID.
+If your interview is in a "project" inside your Playground, and the project is called `testing`, the name of the interview will be something like `docassemble.playground1testing:myinterview.yml`.
+If you you put your interview into a [package] called `docassemble.missouri`, the `i` parameter will be something like `docassemble.missouri:data/questions/myinterview.yml`.
+The `data/questions` refers to a subdirectory inside of the `docassemble.missouri` [package].

 ## <a name="examples"></a>The examples area

 ![example area]({{ site.baseurl }}/img/playground-example-area.png){: .maybe-full-width }